 Sendgrid pricing: Starts at $20/month for sending up to 100,000 emails/month | 60-day free trial available.

 Its API-first approach gives developers more customization options than Mailjet, with broad language support and extensive documentation to simplify integration.
-SendGrid also goes deeper on infrastructure features, offering dedicated IPs, deliverability alerts, and detailed logs, which is another reason to switch from Mailjet
+SendGrid also goes deeper on infrastructure features, offering dedicated IPs, deliverability alerts, and detailed logs, which is another reason to switch from Mailjet.

 Both platforms can handle transactional and marketing emails, but SendGrid’s SMTP relay is optimized for sending at scale directly through applications.
 Mailjet is more approachable for marketers, while SendGrid is better suited to businesses that prioritize developer control and infrastructure-level email delivery.
+As a bulk email sending platform, SendGrid handles millions of messages without compromising throughput.

 - Robust API.
 SendGrid’s well-documented and feature-rich API eliminates the need for complex workarounds and allows for seamless automation of email workflows, from transactional emails to marketing campaigns;